FRRouting/frr/doc/developer/northbound/operational-data-rpcs-and-notifications.rst

 exposed to other management interfaces other than the CLI.
-As an example, if the ``clear bgp`` command is modeled using a YANG RPC, and a corresponding ``rpc`` callback is written, then it should be possible to clear BGP neighbors using NETCONF and RESTCONF with that RPC (the ConfD and Sysrepo plugins have full support for YANG RPCs and actions).
+As an example, if the ``clear bgp`` command is modeled using a YANG RPC, and a corresponding ``rpc`` callback is written, then it should be possible to clear BGP neighbors using NETCONF and RESTCONF with that RPC (the Sysrepo plugin has full support for YANG RPCs and actions).

 Here’s an example of a very simple RPC modeled using YANG: